mixedethan/mixedethan/README.md

 ## Hey there 👋

-I'm Ethan, a data scientist based out of South Florida.
+I'm Ethan, a data scientist and recent graduate from South Florida.

 I have a Master of Science in Information Systems with a specialization in Data Science, and I am also a former Division I athlete 🏈🐊.

-I spend my time building end-to-end machine learning pipelines, predictive models, and most of all, converting raw metrics into actionable competitive advantages.
+I spend my time building end-to-end machine learning pipelines, predictive models, and solutions that convert raw metrics into actionable competitive advantages.

 ---